 You may call it a weed wacker, weed whip, or weed eater.
-No matter what you call it, you will most likely run into a time where your string trimmer begins to run rough.
+No matter what you call it, you will most likely run into a time when your string trimmer begins to run rough.
 This is a common problem that can affect all gas-powered string trimmers causing a lack of engine power and poor performance.

 A Shindaiwa string trimmer runs rough when it isn’t able to get the air, fuel, or spark required to run smoothly.
 This is due to a plugged air filter, bad spark plug, clogged fuel line, bad fuel vent, old fuel, bad fuel filter, dirty carburetor, or plugged spark arrestor.

 Before performing any repairs, remove the spark plug boot, and wait for the engine to cool and for all moving parts to stop.

 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.